Fmstrat/plex-ssl/README.md

 For proxying between Plex Media Server and Plex.tv, we will create a self signed certificate, and add it to the trusted certificates for Plex Media Server.

 For proxying between clients and Plex Media Server, we will require a "trusted" certificate in the form of a valid, purchased certificate from companies like RapidSSL, or a free certificate from companies like StartSSL.
 Free certificates do not generally work with all clients, but in testing, StartSSL certificates have been proven to function in the scenarios detailed in this guide.
+[StartSSL.com](https://www.startssl.com/) is the only CA known to have [free certificates](https://www.startssl.com/?app=1) that also have relativly broad browser support.

 *You must also own the domain name used to host your PMS.
 Free domains names from dyn.org, noip.com and the like will not work.
 Your email address won't be one of the administrative/authoritative ones listed in the WHOIS record for the domain.*